USS Callister: Filming

 The spaceship initially uses orange and red colours, and the special effects were made to look like those from the 1960s; a modern version of the ship is shown at the end of the episode, more similar to the 2009 Star Trek reboot.
 To help the viewer distinguish between scenes set in the game and those set in the real world, Haynes had the scenes set in the game use mounted camera shots, while the real-world scenes used handheld camera techniques; in the scene where Daly interrupts the game to get a delivered pizza, the camera started off mounted and then switched to handheld to show the collision of those two techniques.
 Characters aboard the USS Callister wore neoprene costumes, designed to create an artificial Barbie look for the women.
 Daly looks like a Ken doll, with his costume making him appear more muscular.
 Milioti aimed to change her posture and mannerisms slightly between Nanette in the real world and the virtual world.
 Plemons watched Star Trek and worked with a vocal coach to pay homage to William Shatner's performance as Captain Kirk.

 To avoid building an entire spaceship, most scenes on board the ship were set on the bridge or in corridors; a canteen area was considered but not used.
-The scene where Cole wakes up on the ship was initially going to use a medical bay, but Haynes wanted to use a circular room.
+The scene where Nanette wakes up on the ship was initially going to use a medical bay, but Haynes wanted to use a circular room.
 The storyboard design for Lowry being turned into a monster had to be adapted during filming so the viewers could see her sprouting extra legs and tentacles.
 For the two planets visited in the episode, the script described one as an Indiana Jones–style cave and the other as a jungle planet, but budget limitations and the filming date of February affected the choices made.
 The scene in which Nanette tricks Daly into swimming with her was filmed at a crater-like structure in Lanzarote, using red sand from a nearby quarry, and at a lake with black sand.
 A drone was used to film an aerial shot of the set.
 Both actors improvised much of the scene.

 Production companies Painting Practice and Revolver worked on graphics and the user interfaces in the spaceship, whilst special effects were done by Framestore.
 Brooker says the episode features more special effects than any previous episode of the show.
 The Arachnajax monsters were designed to be a mixture of scary and comedic, with features like their ability to shrug making them more human-like.
+The first cut of the episode, according to the cinematographer Stephan Pehrsson, was 90 to 95 minutes, but scenes were removed to reach the final runtime of 76 minutes.